MichaelCWalsh7/Cartridge-Market/README.md

 - Console sorting
     - While games can be sorted on the site by a variety of metrics, one idea that was unfortunately shelved due to time was to have even more personalized pages based on the console in question, for example for the Super Nintendo or Sega Megadrive.
 Image and image url fields exist on the console models still to incorporate this feature in the near future.
+    - For more information about console scope, please refer to [the TESTING section](https://github.com/MichaelCWalsh7/Cartridge-Market/blob/main/TESTING.md)

 - More Admin
     - Right now the scope of the admin is a little limited in the site in some cases.
 For example, right now there's no admin panel for suspending a fraudulent user rather than the default django admin UI.
 Again, with more time, this feature could be integrated without too many teething issues.